AdvancedCustomFields/docs/fields/clone.md

   _Row_: Fields are displayed in a two column table.
 Labels will appear in the first column.

 - **Prefix Field Labels**
   Modifies all selected field labels and prefixes the current clone field's label.
 Useful when using the `Seamless` display.
-You could name your clone field 'hero' and have it prefixed to all selected fields like 'Hero Button Text', 'Hero Button URL', etc.
+You could name your clone field 'Hero' and have it prefixed to all selected fields like 'Hero Button Text', 'Hero Button URL', etc.

 - **Prefix Field Names**
   Modifies field's name (used to save/load values) Useful when using the `Group` display.
 You could clone a group multiple times on one edit screen but have them save data with different names.
 Eg. 'hero_button_text', 'welcome_button_text', etc.